moda-gov-tw/tw-did/docs/registration.md

-Here's the English translation for the contents of registration.md file under the tw-did project:

 ![Registration Flow](../assets/tw-did-flow-registration.png)

 Firstly, we establish a did bridge server responsible for the authentication processes of TW FidO and Sign-in With Ethereum.